 River) was named after the kingdom.
 Belgian and French colonies were established in the 19th century, named after the river, which eventually led to two African countries, the Democratic Republic of the Congo (formerly Zaire) and the Republic of the Congo.

-(River & Country) English, Danish, Norwegian, Croatian, Serbian, German, Swedish, Finnish, Polish, Biblical
+JORDAN (River & Country) English, Danish, Norwegian, Croatian, Serbian, Bosnian, Macedonian, German, Swedish, Finnish, Estonian, Polish, Slovene, Biblical

-River which flows between the countries of Jordan and Israel.
+River that flows between the countries of Jordan and Israel.
 The river's name in Hebrew is יַרְדֵן (Yarden)

 , and it is derived from יָרַד (yarad)